dmose/mc-nodejs-docs/threat-model.md

 ### Sandbox the builds

-There is nothing npm-specific about this, but it's [talked about for a little while](https://bugzilla.mozilla.org/show_bug.cgi?id=1510416), and would definitely help.
+There is nothing npm-specific about this, but it's [been talked about for a little while](https://bugzilla.mozilla.org/show_bug.cgi?id=1510416), and would definitely help.

-It would prevent at least a couple classes of attacks: writing to other parts of the developers' system, and exfiltrating developer data (e.g. ssh keys or bitcoins).
+It would prevent at least two classes of attacks: writing to other parts of the developers' system, and exfiltrating developer data (e.g. `ssh` keys or bitcoins).
 It would likely make remediation of many attacks easier as well.

-We should consider a possibility of resourcing this as a project, but it's probably a big enough piece that we don't want it to block improving our existing NodeJS infrastructure.
-Which is to say that NodeJS is already informally in use in various parts of the tree, and this project should help make it more auditable and manageable.
+We should consider the possibility of resourcing this as a project, but it's probably a big enough piece that we don't want it to block improving our existing NodeJS infrastructure.
+Which is to say that NodeJS/npm is already informally in use in various parts of the tree, and this project should help make it more auditable and manageable.